ModelTC/LightTTS/README.md

 - bi-streaming.
 We use the websocket interface implementation, and we can find usage examples in `test/test_bistream.py`.

 ## License

 This repository is released under the [Apache-2.0](LICENSE) license.

+### Third-Party Code Attribution

+This project includes code from [CosyVoice](https://github.com/FunAudioLLM/CosyVoice) (Copyright Alibaba, Inc. and its affiliates), which is also licensed under Apache-2.0.
+The CosyVoice code is located in the `cosyvoice/` directory and has been integrated and modified as part of Light TTS.
+See [NOTICE](NOTICE) file for complete attribution details.